 The project has three main phases – secondary structure family review and part selection, first test part and conductive thermoplastic manufacture and test, and then based on the results, optimization and verification tests on the optimized parts.

-The project has selected the part families and parts themselves (almost all are from existing space missions or other ARTES projects) and thermoplastic versions have been manufactured.
-The first main verification tests have started.
+The project selected the part families and parts themselves (almost all are from existing space missions or other ARTES projects) and thermoplastic versions have been manufactured.
+Two iterations of the selected parts were printed and extensively tested.

-Selective coating using ALD has been shown to work and the first selectively coated test pieces have been successfully produced.
+Selective coating using ALD has been shown to work and selectively coated test pieces have been successfully produced.
 Two circuit demos were built, of which one operated a reprogrammable microcontroller and a LED while the second a UV-sensor.